ryanarnouk/ryanarnouk.github.io/content/index/index.md

 Outside of my own software engineering journey, I am interested in pedagogy and teaching.

-Please see [experience](/2experience) for a more in-depth description of my professional experience and [university](/3university) for details about my undergad.
+Please see [experience](/2experience) for a more in-depth description of my professional experience and [university](/3university) for details about my undergrad.

 ## Projects
 A more comprehensive list of my side projects can be found on my GitHub.
 I've included a link and brief descriptions of my more recent ones completed in the last ~5 years here.